2DegreesInvesting/practices/git.md

 ## 1. Preserve shared history

 Shared commits should never change.
-Some Git commands preserve the history, but others don’t.
+Some Git commands preserve the history, but others don't.
 For example, git commit --amend and git rebase --interactive alter the git history; they help to overwrite  a messy commit history with a cleaner one; you should use them only before sharing your work.
 To cleanup shared history use instead git revert.
 If you try to push altered history by